 Yes, this isn’t just an issue plaguing the adults of today.
 Though this might not be due to stress in children, the presence of caffeine in most chocolates today can be a stimulant for kids, keeping them awake at night, and robbing them of the necessary amount of sleep.

 2. Avoiding Healthy Food

 What starts as an occasional tantrum, could very well manifest into a habit.
 The affinity that children develop towards the sweetness and taste of chocolate could cause them to push away any other healthy foods, resulting in their development taking a hit.

 3. Increased Risk of Allergies

 Various chocolates contain a lot of other constituents such as milk, nuts, or added flavours.
-If your child tends to have an allergy for either of these, choosing a chocolate blindly and eating it, could trigger them right away and cause a medical emergency.
+If your child has an allergy for either of these, choosing chocolate blindly and eating it could trigger them right away and cause a medical emergency.

 4. Peeing a Lot

 The bladder capacity in children develops over time, which is why they need to go to the toilet more often.
 The presence of caffeine in chocolate aggravates it further since it is diuretic.
 This could cause your little one to visit the loo numerous time or even end up wetting his pants.